-Our judges volunteer their time for Show and travel to Nebraska from far and wide just to review and recognize the excellent work created in our great state!
+Our Judges volunteer their time for SHOW and travel to Nebraska from far-and-wide just to review and recognize the excellent work you create!

 Judging takes place in two stages: online and in-person.
-First, entrants submit digital images of their work to be reviewed remotely by our judges, who carefully select the best from the pool to move on to the second round.
-Entrants whose work reaches the second round will be contacted to provide physical, mounted pieces for our judges to assess in person, and which will be on display the night of the event!
+First, digital entries are reviewed remotely by our judges, who carefully select the best from the pool to move onto the second round.
+Entrants who proceed onto the second round, provide physical entries—mounted on mat board—for our judges to asses in person.